vippsas/vipps-woocommerce/readme.txt

  * Filter: 'woo_vipps_product_supports_express_checkout': Takes a boolean and a product, returns true if the product can be bought with expres checkout
  * Filter: 'woo_vipps_cart_supports_express_checkout': Takes a boolean and a cart, returns true if the cart can be bought with expres checkout
  * Filter: 'woo_vipps_express_checkout_supported_product_types': Returns a list of product types (as strings) that can be bought with express checkout
+ * Filter: 'woo_vipps_orderid': Takes default Vipps orderid, the order prefix, and an order object.
+Must return an unique (at Vipps) order ID with 30 chars or less.
+Default is the prefix + orderid, e.g. 'Woo364'.
  * Action: 'woo_vipps_shipping_details_callback_order': Takes an order-id and the corresponding vipps order id.
 Run at the start of the shipping methods callback.
  * Action: 'woo_vipps_restoring_cart': Takes an order and a saved cart contents array, ran after the order has failed or is aborted
  * Action: 'woo_vipps_cart_restored':  Runs after the cart has been restored after the order has been aborted of failed